sanskrit/raw_etexts_english/blogs/manasataramgini/2006/11/2006-11-11_the-unmatta-bhairava-tantram-of-the-sammohana-tradition.md

 this tantra unmatta-bhairava is taken to be the emanation of
 ishAna-shiva:

-trailokyAdhipati raudraM sura-siddha-namaskR^itaM |
+trailokyAdhipatiM raudraM sura-siddha-namaskR^itam |
-unmatta-bhairavaM natvA pR^ichchaty-unmatta-bhairavI ||
+unmatta-bhairavaM natvA pR^ichchaty unmatta-bhairavI ||

 The first four mantras appear to belong to the vajra-series that were deployed in the vajra-maNDala tantras used in certain shiva temples: